 Refer to this article to learn more about the difference between the two types.

 Overview of Projects Documentation

-- The Project Notebook Format page describes how the Jupyter notebook for projects, which is the authoring tool for DataCamp projects, is structured.
+- DataCamp project Jupyter Notebook format describes how the Jupyter notebook for projects, which is the authoring tool for DataCamp projects, is structured.

-- The Project File Structure page describes the file structure of the private GitHub repository where all of the contents of the projects are stored.
+- GitHub repo structure: DataCamp projects describes the file structure of the private GitHub repository where all of the contents of the projects are stored.
 This repository can only be viewed by DataCamp and the project's instructor(s).

 - The project build process from local to DataCamp describes how a project is built from your local environment to a preview on datacamp.com.

 - Installing packages in the requirements files describes how to install packages and their correct versions to ensure your project works on datacamp.com.